pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 The configuration leader service is hosting the template configuration files for a Pryv.io installation in the `config-leader/data/` folder.
 It will adapt this template before distributing final configuration files to the follower services, according to the platform-specific variables that you should define in `${PRYV_CONF_ROOT}/config-leader/conf/config-leader.json`.

-Here is a list of the typical platform-specific variables:
+Here is a list of the required platform-specific variables:

 * DOMAIN: the domain of the platform (eg.: pryv.me)
-* CORE_SYSTEM_KEY: key to make system calls on cores
-* REGISTER_SYSTEM_KEY_1: key to make system calls on register
-* REGISTER_ADMIN_KEY_1: key to make admin calls on register
 * STATIC_WEB_IP_ADDRESS: hostname of static-web machine
 * REG_MASTER_IP_ADDRESS: IP address of master register machine
-* REG_MASTER_VPN_IP_ADDRESS: IP address of master register on a secure line between it and slave register (can be a private network)
-* REG_SLAVE_IP_ADDRESS: IP address of slave register machine
 * CORE_1_IP_ADDRESS (add more if needed): hostname or IP address of core machine
 * CORE_HOSTING_1: name of hosting (or cluster), can be individual per core or contain many

+#### Secrets

+Additionally, there are several secret keys that need to be set.
+We recommand to generate your own secret keys.
+Alternatively, if you leave their value to "SECRET", the configuration leader service will generate a random key for each of them.

+* SSO_COOKIE_SIGN_SECRET: salt used to generate SSO cookie signature
+* FILES_READ_TOKEN_SECRET: salt used to generate read tokens for attachments
+* CORE_SYSTEM_KEY: key to make system calls on cores
+* REGISTER_SYSTEM_KEY_1: key to make system calls on register
+* REGISTER_ADMIN_KEY_1: key to make admin calls on register

 #### Optional variables